-You’ve decided to hire a WordPress maintenance company and stop wasting time fixing your site every time a new version of WordPress comes out?
+The time has come for drastic decisions.
+You started using the youtube vanced apk?
+You’ve decided to hire a WordPress maintenance service and stop wasting time fixing your site every time a new version of WordPress comes out?
 Smart decision!
-After some googling it seems like there are dozens of nearly the same companies, offering the same “best” service for the same low price.
+After some googling, it seems like there are dozens of nearly the same companies, offering the same “best” service for the same low price.

-• Learn how much money you’re losing by doing maintenance on your own
+- Learn how much money you’re losing by doing maintenance on your own

-• Filter through 30+ companies to find the best one for you
+- Filter through 50 companies to find the best one for you

-• See who we recommend
+- See who we recommend

 I just click “update everything” and… it’s all good!

 That’s an understandable approach.
 In most cases, it works out fine.
 It’s also a calculated risk you’re obviously willing to take.
 That’s the bottom line here – risk and consequences of things going sideways.
-If you’ve been around computers long enough (more than 5 minutes) you know things eventually do go wrong.
+If you’ve been around computers long enough (more than 5 minutes), you know things eventually do go wrong.

 If you’re updating your cat’s blog and the process fails – who cares (ok, except Snuggles)?
 It’s a cat blog, not your livelihood.
 But if you’re updating a business site that supports your business as a marketing asset or actually is your whole business – can you afford to be down for an hour, three or maybe even a few days?
 What if you’re updating a site for a client?

-It seems unreasonable to risk prolonged periods of downtime if you can almost eliminate the risk for $55 /month.
+It seems unreasonable to risk prolonged periods of downtime if you can almost eliminate the risk for $57 /month.